On April 7, 2026, McAlester voters rejected the proposed 1% infrastructure sales tax.

 Ordinance No. 2863 doesn't just fund streets — it funds "city infrastructure, including but not limited to, capital improvements to streets and related utility and drainage needs."
 The legal authority to fix what's underground is written into the measure.
 The question is whether we use it.

-On April 7, McAlester voters will decide whether to approve a new 1% sales tax dedicated to infrastructure.
-Whatever you decide, make it an informed decision.
+On April 7, McAlester voters will decide whether to approve a new 1% sales tax for infrastructure.

 The newly created Citizens Street Improvement Commission will guide how this money is spent and develop a five-year master streets plan.
-We believe that before any street is resurfaced, the water and sewer infrastructure underneath should be assessed — and repaired if needed.
+We're advocating for a simple policy: before any street is resurfaced, assess and repair the water and sewer infrastructure underneath.
 Tearing up a road you just fixed is the most expensive mistake a city can make.
-We'll be following the commission's work and advocating for this principle.
-Check back here after the election for updates and information on how to engage with the commission.